NikKowPHP/social-brain/chapters/chapter-2.md

 For a programmer, debugging starts with observation and logging.
 Our first practice is exactly that.
 We are going to become "Social Pain Detectives"—observing the system in its natural environment to understand its trigger points.

 1.  **Log Your Own Events:** The next time you feel that hot flush of defensiveness, that knot of anxiety, or the sting of a curt reply—pause.
 Instead of getting lost in the emotion, just log the event.
 Think, *"Log entry: Social threat alarm activated."* Simply noticing it is the first step to controlling it.
-2.  **Analyze the Triggers in Others:** The next time you see someone get defensive, shut down, or become overly aggressive, ask yourself the magic question: ***"What social threat might they be perceiving right now?"*** Specifically, look for threats to one of these five domains:
+2.  **Analyze the Triggers in Others:** The next time you see someone get defensive, shut down, or become overly aggressive, ask yourself the magic question: ***"What social threat might they be perceiving right now?"*** Specifically, look for threats to one of these five domains (which we will explore as the **SCARF model**):
     *   **Status:** Do they feel their importance or ranking is being diminished?
     *   **Certainty:** Do they feel the future is unpredictable or that expectations are unclear?
     *   **Autonomy:** Do they feel a lack of control or that their ability to choose is being taken away?